prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Configures the refresh interval for the HTTP endpoint.
-Prometheus will reload the content of the endpoint at the
+<p>RefreshInterval configures the refresh interval at which Prometheus will re-query the
-interval defined by RefreshInterval.</p>
+endpoint to update the target list.</p>
 </td>
 </tr>
 </tbody>